How To Identify If Your Air Conditioning System Uses R-22

 Sadly, air conditioners invariably become obsolete over time.
 This aspect makes it less than ideal to use older cooling equipment in your business or home.
 In addition to poor performance, older air conditioners use a lot more energy than newer models.
 Furthermore, they are often costly to repair.
 R-22 has been used as a coolant in AC systems for decades.

 The R-22 phase-out is an initiative from the government, which ultimately means that there is soon going to be a very significant decrease in the supply of this refrigerant.
 When demand increases, you can expect to see higher R22 refrigerant prices.
 A recharge could actually cost half as much as a total system replacement with a brand new and far more energy-efficient AC model.
-Getting an AC replacement is really the only way to save in this instance.
+Getting an AC replacement is really the only way to save money in this instance.

 Does Your Home Air Conditioner Rely On R-22?